DEadMan10sds/ArduinoCabinet/README.md

 The class instantiates each sensors class to have a more structured logic with SOLID principles.

+### UDP Responses

+The class is also prepared for receiving events with commands, these commands are implemented with a "Command Pattern" that allows us to stablish several commands to retrieve specific information to an specific host via UDP without emitting an event to all the connected hosts.

+Each command has a function associated to execute when it's received, this allows a more flexible way to gather information when needed.

 ## Sensor classes

 Each sensor must have a class that retrieves the information relative to the sensor, the UDP class will be responsible of calling the getter of the sensor's main information.